ArtyKrafty/detection/README.md

 ```

 <p align="center"><img src="https://i.ibb.co/FwgVWJn/123.jpg" alt="123" border="0"></p>

+You can also run the application on your `VM` using the `Dockerfile`.

 > 📝 If you `MacOS` user - go to` docker -> advanced` settings and increase `RAM` from 2 to 4 GB - otherwise` C ++ `compiler
 can't build `torch`.